Outbreak: The New Nightmare

 “There are some really beautiful atmospheric effects, like how the foggy hiking trail level turns your flashlight and muzzle flashes into a blinding strobe effect.”

-“It needs more intense atmosphere and music to make it a horror game.”
+“It needs a more intense atmosphere and music to truly feel like a horror game.”

 “The only thing that's missing is better background music to help set the atmosphere for each level.”